Your Old Dental Fillings Probably Contain Mercury—Are They Dangerous?

 Not all health authorities believe the mercury in amalgam fillings is harmless.

-Norway has banned the use of amalgam fillings—as well as many other mercury-containing products.
-But their justification for the ban was that mercury is finding its way into waterways and fish, and so its continued use constitutes an environmental health concern—not a direct threat to humans.
+Norway has banned the use of amalgam fillings and many other mercury-containing products.
+However, the ban was justified by the fact that mercury is finding its way into waterways and fish, and so its continued use constitutes an environmental health concern—not a direct threat to humans.

 Two recent studies from Taiwan have linked amalgam fillings to brain diseases like Parkinson’s and Alzheimer’s.
 In the Alzheimer’s study, women exposed to amalgam fillings were 13% more likely to develop the disease than those never exposed.